cortexlabs/cortex/docs/workloads/realtime/configuration.md

     min_replicas: <int>  # minimum number of replicas (default: 1) (aws and gcp only)
     max_replicas: <int>  # maximum number of replicas (default: 100) (aws and gcp only)
     init_replicas: <int>  # initial number of replicas (default: <min_replicas>) (aws and gcp only)
+    max_replica_concurrency: <int>  # the maximum number of in-flight requests per replica before requests are rejected with error code 503 (default: 1024) (aws and gcp only)
     target_replica_concurrency: <float>  # the desired number of in-flight requests per replica, which the autoscaler tries to maintain (default: processes_per_replica * threads_per_process) (aws only)
-    max_replica_concurrency: <int>  # the maximum number of in-flight requests per replica before requests are rejected with error code 503 (default: 1024) (aws only)
     window: <duration>  # the time over which to average the API's concurrency (default: 60s) (aws only)
     downscale_stabilization_period: <duration>  # the API will not scale below the highest recommendation made during this period (default: 5m) (aws only)
     upscale_stabilization_period: <duration>  # the API will not scale above the lowest recommendation made during this period (default: 1m) (aws only)